Machine Learning for Precision Broiler Weight Estimation

 The primary aim of this research was to devise an automated method leveraging machine learning algorithms for precise broiler weight estimation using weight sensors as the singular data source.
 Researchers integrated diverse machine learning clustering algorithms into three stages to derive the average weight of an individual chicken from noisy and outlier-infused data.

-Machine learning encompasses algorithms that discern patterns and features from substantial datasets, categorized into supervised, unsupervised, and reinforcement learning.
+Machine learning encompasses algorithms that discern patterns and features from substantial datasets.
+It is categorized into supervised, unsupervised, and reinforcement learning.
 In this context, unsupervised learning methods played a pivotal role in the data analysis and mining processes, offering avenues for comprehensive insights.

 The methodology commenced by replacing evident outliers and invalid data—such as negatives or 0s—using a multiple interpolation machine learning algorithm in the initial phase.
 Subsequent stages segmented the entire dataset into distinct monitoring units at fixed intervals, enabling the calculation of mean body weights through multiple clustering and anomaly detection algorithms.
 The third phase focused on predicting mean weights for subsequent intervals, building upon the compiled list of individual weights.